stripe-archive/mobile-viewport-control/README.md

   - manual zoom after page load and before test run
 - initial zoom bounds (controlled by page's original viewport meta tags)

+### Quirks when Dynamically Modifying Viewport

+- iOS UIWebView does not allow scale adjustments after the user has manually adjusted it.
+- Android does not register a new viewport meta tag if it is immediately removed after creation.
+- Android will modify the scroll some time after a new viewport tag is registered.
+- Android (at least in Chrome) will not freeze scale at 1.0, but will at 1.0±ε for some ε>0.

 ## License

 [ISC License](LICENSE)